 For GCA the parents were significant for all the characters which revealed that additive gene action existed for the all characters under evaluation.
-Similarly for the crosses specific combing ability was significant for all the characters under studied, confirming high influence of non additive gene action dominating over the additive one, influence of these characters were broadly due to non additive gene action and which in favours of heterosis in F1 (Chakraborty et al. 2010) and Bhagirathi et al. (2013).
-The nature of gene action was analysed in terms of σ2GCA and σ2SCA.
-These are the components into which the genetic variations in the material (parents and hybrids) of diallel crosses were partitioned in combining ability analysis.
-The variance due to GCA (σ2GCA) contained the variance due to additive effect and a portion of that due to additive × additive epistasis, both of which are fixable, and the variance due to SCA (σ2SCA) contained the variance due to dominance and epistasis involving dominance such as additive × dominance and dominance × dominance interactions and therefore, represents the non-fixable component of genetic variance.
+Similarly for the crosses specific combing ability was significant for all the characters under studied, confirming high influence of non additive gene action dominating over the additive one, influence of these characters were broadly due to non additive gene action and which in favours of manifestation of heterosis in F1 (Chakraborty et al. 2010) and Bhagirathi et al. (2013). .
 In the present investigation, GCA variance (σ2GCA) was invariably lower than SCA variance (σ2SCA) for almost all characters.
 Similar kinds of result were reported by Mansuria and Joshi (1994) and Halkude et al. (1996) and Kute et al. (2002).
 In contrast, SCA variance exhibited appreciably greater contribution to total genetic variance in case of almost all characters except for days to 50% flowering and days to maturity as established earlier by Swindell and Poehlman (1976).

-The significance of GCA/SCA variance indicating both kinds of gene effects were important in controlling the inheritance of all the studied traits (Table 4).
-The GCA and SCA ratio was less than one for all of the characters under studied proving the presence of highly non additive genetic control (Selvam and Elangaimannan, 2010).
-The components of both additive variance (D) and dominance variance (H) were worked out for all the studying traits indicating that the expression of all the traits is conditioned by both additive and dominance (non-additive) gene action.
-When the ratio is less than unity it secured the discussion for non additive generation means, non fixable part of gene action were still governing smoothly for these traits.
-Presence of non-additive gene action for these characters requires further maintenance of heterozygosity in the population (Sanjay Kumar et al. 2007).
 From the above component heritability had been worked out.
 The percentage of heritability in broad sense was highest with number of seeds/pod (95.46%) followed by number of cluster/plant (92.46%) and days to maturity (90.93%).
 Maximum cases the broad sense heritability was more than 85% for all the characters taken into consideration except for yield/plant.
 The heritability narrow sense was highest with number of primary branches/plant (33.70%) followed by yield/plant (Table 4).

 Mean Performance of parents and crosses